At the Edges of the West

 with a deep dark dripping forest all around,

-A Memaloose Spook whispered to me
+A Memaloose Ghost whispered to me

 in these hallowed grounds:

-"The tide comes in, the tide goes out
+"The tide comes in, the tide goes out;

 to What It's All About.